Have you ever suffered with self-sabotage when it came to accomplishing a goal?

 We need to shape the right goals – which may come from indirect places to avoid empowering the “lack” in your brain.

-It also helps to re-shape our identity along the way.
-We shape identify with new self-study, daily rituals, traditions, and most powerfully, teaching others how to achieve the same goal.
+It also helps to reshape our identity along the way.
+We shape identity with new self-study, daily rituals, traditions, and most powerfully, teaching others how to achieve the same goal.

 By teaching others while we go along the journey, we must take on the identity of an expert and it builds in natural credibility and ownership of the ideas.